-Table 21.16: RED Configuration Parameters
+Table 23.16: RED Configuration Parameters

 The meaning of these parameters is explained in more detail in the following sections.
-The format of these parameters as specified to the dropper module API corresponds to the format used by Cisco\ in their RED implementation.
+The format of these parameters as specified to the dropper module API corresponds to the format used by Cisco in their RED implementation.
 The minimum and maximum threshold parameters are specified to the dropper module in terms of number of packets.
 The mark probability parameter is specified as an inverse value, for example, an inverse mark probability parameter value of 10 corresponds to a mark probability of 1/10 (that is, 1 in 10 packets will be dropped).
-The EWMA filter weight parameter is specified as an inverse log value, for example, a filter weight parameter value of 9 corresponds to a filter weight of 1/29.
+The EWMA filter weight parameter is specified as an inverse of a filter weight of 1/29.

-21.3.2 Enqueue Operation
+23.3.2 Enqueue Operation

-In the example shown in Fig. 21.9, q (actual queue size) is the input value, avg (average queue size) and count (number of packets since the last drop) are run-time values, decision is the output value and the remaining values are configuration parameters.
+In the example shown in Fig. 23.9, q (actual queue size) is the input value, avg (average queue size) and count (number of packets since the last drop) are run-time values, decision is the output value and the remaining values are configuration parameters.

-Fig. 21.8: Flow Through the Dropper
+Fig. 23.8: Flow Through the Dropper

-Fig. 21.9: Example Data Flow Through Dropper
+Fig. 23.9: Example Data Flow Through Dropper